El Calafate, Southern Patagonia, Argentina

-Eolo has 12 Superior Suites of 37 square meters, three Premium Suites and two Corner Suites of 48 square meters.
+Eolo has 12 Superior Suites of 37 square metres, three Premium Suites and two Corner Suites of 48 square metres.
 The rooms are decorated in a simple, warm style, with wood furnishings and subtle earthy tones.
 Large picture windows give fantastic views over the stunning Patagonia landscape.

 Children over 12 years old are welcome.